strangerstudios/paid-memberships-pro/readme.txt

 3. Use Discount Codes to offer access at lower prices for special customers.

 == Changelog ==
+= 1.4.9 =
+* Added stripslashes() to membership description output on the checkout page.

 = 1.4.8 =
 * Fixed !!siteemail!! values for email templates.
 * Adjusted display of "processing" message next to checkout button when clicked.